Imperial County of Reuss: Main partition

 While the Middle Reuss became extinct in 1616, the Older and Younger lines were divided again several times until in 1778 Count Henry XI united the possessions of Upper and Lower Greiz to the Principality of Reuss Elder Line.
 In return the remaining estates of Gera, considerably larger though, became the Principality of Reuss Younger Line in 1806.
 The two remaining Reuss principalities joined the German Confederation in 1815.
 Several subdivisions of the Younger Line merged into a unified state by 1848.

 Henry XXII of Reuss Elder line is notable among the modern princes of this house for his enmity to Prussia, which he opposed in the Austro-Prussian War of 1866, when the Prussian troops occupied his domain.
 Henry joined the North German Confederation and the new German Empire in 1871.
-He alone of all the confederate princes remained until his death in 1902 an implacable enemy of Prince Bismarck and of the conditions created in Germany by the foundation of the empire.
-Despite his views, his daughter Hermine Reuss of Greiz later became the second wife of the exiled German Emperor Wilhelm II.
-Other daughters of the house also made important marriages: Countess Augusta Reuss of Ebersdorf, by marriage the Duchess of Saxe-Coburg-Saalfeld, was the maternal grandmother of Queen Victoria and the paternal grandmother of Albert, Prince Consort.
-Princess Augusta Reuss of Köstritz married the Grand Duke of Mecklenburg-Schwerin in 1849 and Eleonore Reuss of Köstritz became queen consort ("Tsaritsa") of Bulgaria in 1908.
+He alone of all the confederate princes remained until his death in 1902 an implacable adversary of the chancellor of Germany, Otto von Bismarck, and of the conditions created by the foundation of the new empire.
+Despite his views, his daughter Hermine Reuss of Greiz became the second wife of the exiled German Emperor and Prussian King Wilhelm II in 1922.
+Other daughters of the house also made important marriages: Countess Augusta Reuss of Ebersdorf, by marriage the Duchess of Saxe-Coburg-Saalfeld, was the maternal grandmother of the British Queen Victoria and the paternal grandmother of Victoria's husband, Albert, Prince Consort.
+Princess Augusta Reuss of Köstritz married the Grand Duke of Mecklenburg-Schwerin, Frederick Francis II, in 1849 and Eleonore Reuss of Köstritz became queen consort ("Tsaritsa") of Bulgaria in 1908 by marrying King Ferdinand I.

 Heinrich XXIV, Prince Reuss of Greiz (1878–1927), was incapable of ruling and therefore the regency passed to the ruling prince of the younger line of Reuss.
 Since the childless Heinrich XXIV was the last of his line, it was to be expected that the principality of the elder line would fall to the younger line after his death, and that a united state of Reuss would emerge as a result.
 However, both lines lost their thrones in the German Revolution of 1918–19 and a united, albeit republican state, the People's State of Reuss, emerged in 1919, only to merge with the larger state of Thuringia in 1920.
 The unified state of Reuss had a non-contiguous area of 1,143 square kilometers and 211,324 inhabitants (1919).
+It still comprised about a third of the historical Vogtland, which had been ruled in the Middle Ages by the vogts (bailiffs), the ancestors of the Reuss family.